 An effective and well-integrated student life environment is essential for fostering student learning and success.
 In order to fully realize this progress, additional attention and resources must be leveraged.
 Actions include:

-Implement a systematic program evaluation plan to assess effectiveness and develop goals.
+Implement a Continue and refine the systematic program evaluation plan to assess and improve effectiveness.

 Develop a culture of evidence, including consistent study of student learning outcomes and program effectiveness.